CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

-## Detaching and reattaching a volume
+## Detaching and attaching a volume

 ### Detach a volume from your virtual desktop

 With the option **Detach volume**, you can easily disconnect a volume from your virtual desktop.
 The volume and its content will be stored in the same CSC project where it was initially created.
 You can compare this operation to disconnecting or attaching a hard drive to your laptop.

+1. Log in to SD Desktop.
+Access the correct virtual desktop on the homepage under **All connections**.

-1. Save and close all the files on the volume to prevent data corruption and log out from the virtual desktop.
+2. Save and close all the files on the volume to prevent data corruption and log out from the virtual desktop.

-2. Login to SD Desktop.
-On the homepage, click **SD Desktop management**.
+3. On the homepage, click **SD Desktop management**.

-3. At the bottom of the page, under **Available desktops** choose the correct virtual desktop, and in the same row, on the right side, click **Detach volume**.
+4. At the bottom of the page, under **Available desktops** choose the correct virtual desktop, and in the same row, on the right side, click **Detach volume**.
 Confirm the operation through the notification.

 ![Detach volume.](https://a3s.fi/docs-files/sensitive-data/SD_Desktop/Detach_volume.png)